 Since that fateful day in his friend's studio when he felt he was not considered because he was unknown by one of the many American critics, he realized how important it was to enter the global art market.

 He was born in Shanghai, where he still lives and works, and he reflects this modern and rapidly growing city in his outlook.

-Zhou fully answers this request for development and experimentation, even if he wants to criticise it and wants to argue polemically the ruthless manipulation of an exotic art and the "third world" by the international art market, the media and the institutions.
+Zhou fully answers this request for development and experimentation, even if he wants to criticize it and wants to argue polemically about the ruthless manipulation of exotic art and the "third world" by the international art market, the media and the institutions.

 Following the reduction of Soviet control in Deng Xiaoping's China, the West's consumer culture began to spread all over the country and involved every circle, enriching art disciplines which assumed global comprehension and were more detailed in different European and American styles even as far as modern Pop Art or Dadaism.